pangeo-data/terraform-deploy/aws-examples/minimal-deployment-tutorial/README.md

 #### Set Up Input Variables

-Input variables are defined in `ec2-intro-tutorial/variables.tf`.
-Their values can be overwritten by specifying entries in `ec2-intro-tutorial/your-values.tfvars`.
-When you run a plan, apply, or destroy command, you can supply these values to Terraform with `--var-file=your-values.tfvars`.
+Input variables are defined in `ec2-intro-tutorial/ec2-variables.tf`.
+Their values can be overwritten by specifying entries in `ec2-intro-tutorial/your-ec2-values.tfvars`.
+When you run a plan, apply, or destroy command, you can supply these values to Terraform with `--var-file=your-ec2-values.tfvars`.

 #### Command: Plan